12hema/clgwebsite/README.md

 This project is all about the our college, little website with little specifications.

 ## Description

+I'm excited to build  the college website project to as a part of college project I study web development here.
+The objective of this project is to design a user-friendly website for my college which will operate as a central location for communication and interaction between students, staff, and visitors.

+The homepage in the web page will provide a summary of the college's identity, mission, and fundamental principles.
+Furthermore, it will offer complete information concerning educational programmes, professors, admission specifications, and campus infrastructure.

+The website contains student chapters that encourage communication and involvement in the community.
+A news and events page is also planned to inform the campus community of the latest activities, consisting of sessions, conferences, and cultural events.
+I designed this simply to test my skills.

 This is the basic project with
 #HTML
 #CSS